 Is Ayanna good for own stay?

 Yes, that is where Ayanna makes the most sense.
-The larger layouts, family orientation, and overall positioning are much better aligned with owner occupiers than with pure yield chasing investors.
+The larger layouts, family orientation, pet friendly positioning, private park, and more purely residential environment are much better aligned with owner occupiers than with pure yield chasing investors.

 Is Ayanna good for investment?